UBC-MDS/DSCI-532_2025_8_rental-issue-tracker/reports/m1_proposal.md

   - `TotalUnits`: Number of rental units per property.
   - `Geo Local Area`, `geo_point_2d`: Neighborhood and geolocation data.

+The Property Tax Report dataset has 224,726 rows and 7 columns, while the Rental Standards dataset has 466 rows and 9 columns.
 This analysis will help identify trends and challenges in Vancouver’s rental market.

 ## Research questions and usage scenarios